ejgallego/coq-serapi/README.md

    Still we need to decide on:
    `Coq.Init.Notations.instantiate` vs `instantiate`, the issue of `Nametab.shortest_qualid_of_global` is a very sensible one for IDEs
+ - Implicits.

+_Version 0.03_:

+ - **[started]** Implement Locate -> "file name where the object is defined".
+   To improve.

  - Implement Locate -> "file name where the object is defined".

-_Version 0.03_:

  - Workers support.
  - *[inprogress]* Port CoqIDE to SerAPI.
 See preliminary tree at https://github.com/ejgallego/coqide-exp/tree/serapi/